Young Innovative Company Status – JEI : a powerful incentive

 Young Innovative Company Status (JEI) – General overview

 The status of Young Innovative Company (JEI) enables young companies very active in R&D to get significant financial support to get past the hurdle of the first and most difficult years of their development.
-It mainly consists in a social expense (tax) exemption researchers’ salaries and corporation tax exemption as well.
+It mainly consists in a social expense (tax) exemption on researchers’ salaries and corporation tax exemption as well.

 Conditions to acquire the JEI status

-• Be less than 8 years old,
+- Be less than 8 years old,

-• Be independent (at least 50% directly or indirectly owned by physical persons, including venture capitalists),
+- Be independent (at least 50% directly or indirectly owned by physical persons, including venture capitalists),

-• Practice an authentically innovative business,
+- Practice an authentically innovative business,

-• Dedicate at least 15% of the total company’s spending in R&D,
+- Dedicate at least 15% of the total company’s spending in R&D,

 To preserve its status, the company must maintain all these requirements for each fiscal year.